-I think I’m getting near and as I drive up East McLemore Avenue I see in the middle distance the iconic entrance of the old movie theatre that was the Capitol Theater – the location of Stax and Soulsville USA.
-Getting closer I see that just before it however is the imposing – if somewhat bland – building of the Stax Music Academy: follow the link, what they’re doing in the community is great.
+I think I’m getting near.
+As I drive up East McLemore Avenue I see in the middle distance the iconic entrance of the old movie theatre that was the Capitol Theater – the location of Stax and Soulsville USA.
+Getting closer I see that just before it however is the imposing – if somewhat bland – building of the Stax Music Academy.
+Follow the link, what they’re doing in the community is great.

-In contrast to Sun, the original Stax building was demolished in 1989 but thankfully some people got together and bought the land where the original site of Stax Records was located.
-The Stax Museum is a complete replica of the Stax recording studio and former Capitol Theater, including the legendary sloping floor of Studio A. The studio was built in the movie auditorium where the seats were banked to give all the audience a view, and they retained the slope when Stax was founded in the theatre.
+In contrast to Sun, the original Stax building was demolished in 1989.
+Thankfully however some people then got together and bought the land where the original site of Stax Records was located.
+The Stax Museum is a complete replica of the Stax recording studio and former Capitol Theater, including the legendary sloping floor of Studio A. The studio was built in the movie auditorium where the seats were banked to give all the audience a view.
+They retained the slope when Stax was founded in the Theater.
 The museum opened in 2003.

-Another major issue is that in many display cases they’ve placed stage clothes and costumes of a performer in front, with written display boards at the back that tell their story.
-However the placement of the boards is really bad because the first third of each sentence is covered up by the costume meaning I can’t read them properly.
+Another major issue is with many of the display cases.
+They’ve placed stage clothes and costumes of a performer in front, with written boards at the back that tell their story.
+However the placement of the boards is really bad because the first third of each sentence is covered up by a costume meaning I couldn’t read them properly.
 Very poor curating.
-At the end of the exhibits I’m directed into the inevitable shop and, looking for some kind of Stax memento, whilst I wasn’t sure about any of the designs, I ended up buying a t-shirt.
+At the end of the exhibits I’m directed into the inevitable shop.
+Looking for some kind of Stax memento, whilst I wasn’t completely sure about any of the designs, I ended up buying a t-shirt.

 I emerge from Stax around 2.30 pm.
-My next stop is back in the centre of downtown so on the way I find a sandwich in a gas station shop, which – at last – is reasonably priced plus the staff are really friendly: a good lunch!
+My next stop is back in the centre of downtown.
+On the way there I find a sandwich in a gas station shop.
+At last this is reasonably priced plus the staff are really friendly: a good lunch!

 They Make The Les Paul